 ORIGIN: Made in Canada

 Maryam's TPR tannage proves to be the perfect pairing for Viberg’s classic-as-it-comes Service Boot.
 The hefty, Italian hide has been treated with a special TPR coating to create an all-conditions leather that never sacrifices its elegant, Shell Cordovan-like shine.
-Built to the famous 2030 last, the Service Boot’s brogue toe cap construction and antique brass eyelets make for a timelessly cool silhouette with a touch of rough and tough readiness.
-Exactly what you’d expect from a bootmaker of Viberg’s pedigree.
+Built to the 2030 last, the Service Boot’s brogue toe cap construction and antique brass eyelets make for a timelessly cool silhouette with a touch of rough and tough readiness.
+The Service Boot uses a Stitchdown construction for a go-the-distance shoe that can be easily resoled.

 Viberg boots are the end result of numerous hand-finished processes - from the tanning of the rare leathers to the free-hand trimming of the soles.
 They undergo strict quality inspections at Viberg's Victoria workshop and upon arrival here at Rivet & Hide.
 Any slight variations in colour and texture should therefore be considered a part of the boot’s unique character.